Continental Bulldog

 Are they good with children?

-Yes, they are known for their patient and friendly temperament, making them excellent companions for families.
+Yes, they are known for their patient and affectionate temperament with families.

-No, their short, smooth coat is very low-maintenance and only requires occasional brushing.
+No, their short coat is low-maintenance and requires only occasional brushing.

 View Official FCI Standard